reechasoni/devops-02-july-930/ansible/Readme.md

 3. You do not have to learn new scripting language to work with Ansible
 4. Ansible Playbooks(Scripts) are written in YAML
 5. Ansible is opensource
+6. It has inbuilt ssh (so, it is more secure).

 ### Other competetive Configuration management tools